elatov/puppet/epel/README.md

   * This is commonly used on Puppet Enterprise 3.x
   * This was tested using Puppet 3.3.0 on Centos5/6
+  * This was tested using Puppet 6.10.1 on CentOS 8
   * This was tested using Puppet 3.1.1 on Amazon's AWS Linux
   * This was tested using Puppet 3.8 and Puppet 4 now as well!
   * Note Ruby 2.2 and Puppet 3.8 are not yet friends.